 We are subject to taxes for earnings generated in multiple jurisdictions, both inside and outside of the United States and our tax expense is primarily affected by unrecognized tax benefits in Denmark.
+We recorded (benefit) expense for income taxes of \$(0.4) million and \$0.1 million during the three months ended September 30, 2023 and 2022, respectively.

-We recorded a provision for income taxes of \$0.4 0.5 million and \$0.1 million during the three months ended March 31, 2023 June 30, 2023 and 2022, respectively.
-We recorded a provision for income taxes of \$0.9 million and \$0.2 million during the six months ended June 30, 2023 and 2022, respectively.
-We continue to maintain a full valuation allowance against all of our deferred tax assets in IO Biotech ApS, IO Bio US, Inc., Inc., a wholly-owned subsidiary of IO Biotech ApS which was incorporated in Delaware in May 2021, and IO Biotech, Inc.
+We recorded a provision for income taxes of \$0.5 million and \$0.1 million during the three nine months ended June 30, 2023 September 30, 2023 and 2022, respectively.
+We recorded a The provision for income taxes of includes a benefit for R&D credits claimed on the tax return filed for the year-ended December 31, 2022 as well as the expected benefit for continuing to claim this credit in the year-ended December 31, 2023 tax return.
+The Company recognized a \$0.9 million and \$0.2 million benefit for R&D credits during the six three and nine months ended June 30, 2023 and 2022, respectively.
+September 30, 2023.
+We continue to maintain a full valuation allowance against all of our deferred tax assets in IO Biotech ApS, IO Bio US, Inc., a wholly-owned subsidiary of IO Biotech ApS which that was incorporated in Delaware in May 2021, and IO Biotech, Inc.

 We have evaluated the positive and negative evidence involving our ability to realize our deferred tax assets.
 We have considered our history of cumulative net losses incurred since inception and our lack of any commercial products.
-We have concluded that it is more likely than not that we will not realize the benefits of our deferred tax assets in Denmark and for IO Biotech ApS, IO Bio US, Inc. and IO Biotech, Inc. We reevaluate the positive and negative evidence at each reporting period.
+We have concluded that it is more likely than not that we will not realize the benefits of our deferred tax assets in IO Biotech ApS, IO Bio US, Inc. and IO Biotech, Inc. We reevaluate the positive and negative evidence at each reporting period.